Profile: Prince Harry

 The prince, now 33, has said his Army experience will "stay with me for the rest of my life".
 This is borne out in his charity work, which concentrates on mental health and helping service veterans.

-The most notable part of Harry's charity work is his founding and chairing of the Invictus Games, a Paralympic-style competition for injured ex-service personnel.
+The most notable part of Harry's charity work is his founding and chairing of the Invictus Games, a Paralympic-style international competition for injured ex-service personnel.

 He launched the sporting event in London in March 2014.
 The second Games, in May 2016, were held in Orlando and the third, in September 2017, took place in Toronto.

-The Toronto Games saw the first public appearance of Harry with his current girlfriend, US actress Meghan Markle.
-They were photographed holding hands, fuelling speculation about their relationship.
+The 2017 Games saw the first public appearance of Harry with US actress Meghan Markle.
+They were photographed holding hands, fuelling speculation about their relationship - they married in May 2018 at a ceremony at St George's Chapel in Windsor and are expecting their first baby in the spring of 2019.

-He has also supported the charity Walking With the Wounded, for injured veterans, and causes first championed by his mother, Princess Diana, including the Halo Trust's work in clearing landmines and helping children affected by HIV and Aids.
+He has supported the charity Walking With the Wounded, for injured veterans, and causes first championed by his mother, Princess Diana, including the Halo Trust's work in clearing landmines and helping children affected by HIV and Aids.

 Captain Wales